jerwintuchi/virtual-pet/README.md

 # virtual-pet
-A virtual pet for desktop using tkinter.
+A virtual pet for desktop to keep you happy! :)